daanzu/EcobeeCLISharp/README.md

 - .NET 10.0 Runtime (only for **runtime dependent** versions, or for building from source)
 - Ecobee Developer API key from https://www.ecobee.com/developers/
+   - When registering your application in the Ecobee Developer portal, choose the Authorization method: "ecobee PIN".
+This enables the PIN-based flow described in the "First Run" section.

 ## Thanks